tomcam/spectre-book/grid.md

 A grid is made up of rows.
 Each row is a div designated, sadly, with the term `column`.
-Here's a grid with a single row:
+Here's a grid with a single row.
+It is of course 12 units wide:

 ```html
 	<div class="container">